Old Dutch Church of Sleepy Hollow

 The Old Dutch Church of Sleepy Hollow (Oude Nederlandse Kerk van Sleepy Hollow), listed on the National Register of Historic Places as Dutch Reformed Church (Sleepy Hollow), is a 17th-century stone church located on Albany Post Road (U.S. Route 9) in Sleepy Hollow, New York, United States.
-The church and its three-acre (1.2 ha) churchyard feature prominently in Washington Irving's 1820 short story "The Legend of Sleepy Hollow".
-The churchyard is often confused with the contiguous but separate Sleepy Hollow Cemetery.
+The church and its churchyard, the Old Dutch Burying Ground, feature prominently in Washington Irving's 1820 short story The Legend of Sleepy Hollow.
+The old churchyard is not to be confused, or commingled, with the contiguous but separate Sleepy Hollow Cemetery.

-It is the second oldest extant church and the 15th oldest extant building in the state of New York, renovated after an 1837 fire.
-Some of those renovations were reversed 60 years later, and further work was done in 1960.
+It is the oldest extant church and one of the oldest extant buildings in the state of New York.
+The church was renovated after a 1837 fire, but some of those renovations were reversed 60 years later to restore the building’s original appearance; further work was done in 1960 to stabilize the building and protect its historical character.
 It was listed on the Register in 1963, among the earliest properties so recognized.
 It had already been designated a National Historic Landmark in 1961.
-It is still the property of the Reformed Church of the Tarrytowns, which holds summer services there, as well as on special occasions such as Christmas Eve, Easter and Reformation Sunday.
+It is the property of the Reformed Church of the Tarrytowns, which holds summer services there, as well as on special occasions such as Christmas Eve, Easter, and Reformation Sunday.